Heather McQuillan

 ABOUT THE AUTHOR

-McQuillan spent ten years developing her first novel for young people, Mind Over Matter (Scholastic NZ 2006).
+McQuillan spent ten years developing her first novel for young people, Mind Over Matter (Scholastic NZ, 2006).
 It’s the story of a boy who is overwhelmed coming to terms with his father’s brain damage and with finding his place at a new school – until an alien creature complicates things even more and enlists his help in saving the world.
 McQuillan read the first part of it to her class, and their positive reaction encouraged her to enter the Storylines Tom Fitzgibbon Award, which she won in 2005.
 Mind Over Matter was also a 2007 Storylines Notable Book.

-The last “What if” question became the premise for McQuillan’s second novel for young people, Nest of Lies (Scholastic NZ, 2011), a modern day fairy story with a dark side.
-Reviewer, Bob Docherty, said, “There is tension throughout the novel and the ending is action packed and ultimately hopeful.
+That “What if?” question became the premise for McQuillan’s second novel for young people, Nest of Lies (Scholastic NZ, 2011), a modern day fairy story with a dark side.
+Reviewer Bob Docherty, said, “There is tension throughout the novel and the ending is action packed and ultimately hopeful.
 So it should be.
 Good should always triumph over evil.”

 Nest of Lies was a Storylines Notable Book for 2012.
 It was included in Maryland University’s Environmentalist: Children and Young Adult Books from around the Globe programme, and the Salisbury University’s Read Green programme.

-Her story, Wopwops and Colliewobbles, appeared in Pick-‘n’Mix: Assorted Kiwi Stories Volume 1 (Scholastic NZ, 2010).
+Her story Wopwops and Colliewobbles appeared in Pick-‘n’Mix: Assorted Kiwi Stories Volume 1 (Scholastic NZ, 2010).
 The story gives young readers a taste of the kiwi vernacular within a ‘blended family’ tale involving giant weta and an outdoor dunny.

 McQuillan enjoys weaving social and scientific issues into her work for young people.
 “I’m very interested in factors that contribute to the resilience of my characters.
 And I get great satisfaction from guiding young people to value and share their own stories.”